Gender-Based Violence: Generating and Mobilizing Knowledge to Effect Change

 Research Area 1: The health care response to violence against women and children - an equity perspective

-I have been studying family violence for over 15 years, with previous professional experience in related areas.
+I have been studying violence against women for almost 20 years, with previous professional experience in related areas.
 I am motivated by principles of social justice and the need not only to find better ways to support women, and their children, exposed to violence, but also to address the systemic and social structures that perpetuate violence and its harmful and ongoing consequences - this critical approach ensures that we examine the structures of society, from policies to practices, that may themselves be harmful and cause inequities.
 My focus is on developing better evidence to support the health and social service sector response to survivors of violence.
 Those experiencing violence are affected in a number of ways including a toll on their short- and long-term physical and mental health.

 We know quite a lot about the risks for, and consequences of, violence and how it interacts with quality of life and well-being.
 We know less about what we should actually be doing to prevent violence and its consequences at the policy level and when providing direct service.
 I am strongly committed to developing and then mobilizing research knowledge so that it can be taken up in the “real world” – I develop and test knowledge mobilization processes so we can keep pushing ourselves to conduct relevant research and make sure it has the best chance of being used to make a difference.
 I founded a graduate program at the University of Western Ontario that has as main themes “knowledge translation” and “evidence-informed policy and practice”; this program develops highly qualified personnel in these areas, and I am privileged to supervise a number of students and post-doctoral fellows in cognate areas.

 You can see and hear more from me about this here.

 Research Area 2: Knowledge Mobilization